-Horror anthologies have long been a cornerstone of the genre, offering readers a diverse range of unsettling tales.
+Horror anthologies have long been a cornerstone of the genre.
 In recent years, a number of collections have captured the imaginations of horror lovers, with some even earning nominations for prestigious awards like the Bram Stoker Awards.

-Let’s dive into a selection of these chilling books, including those recognized in 2023 for Superior Achievement in an Anthology.
+Let’s dive into a selection of these horror anthology books with multiple authors, including those recognized in 2024 for Superior Achievement in an Anthology.

 Recent Horror Anthologies